olgadet/workshop-ChIP-seq/labs/lab-broadpeaks.md

 ### Cross-correlation and related metrics

-The files discussed inthis section can be accessed at `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/results_pre/fingerprint` and `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/results_pre/xcor`
+The files discussed in this section can be accessed at `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/results_pre/fingerprint` and `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/results_pre/xcor`